MrDNAlex/Audio-Visualizer/README.md

 Once I do finish it I want to try and bundle it into a Discord Bot, a CLI tool, a Website or a mix and match of all 3.

 # Example Songs
-The Following are some of my favourite songs visualized using the program
+The Following are some of my favourite songs visualized using the program.
+Improvements still need to be made.

 ## [Overkill by RIOT](https://www.youtube.com/watch?v=A8pOVirjGF0)